Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Results

 \subsection{LogNormMix-Net}

 In section \ref{goodness-of-fit} we address our first experimental aim, using the event prediction task to validate the superior ability of the LogNormMix-Net multi-class recipient classification approach over the alternative multi-label classification approach.
-Then we address our second experimental aim in section \ref{TPP-gen}, by evaluating the realism of the LogNormMix-Net generated content.
+Then we address the event generation component of our second experimental aim in section \ref{TPP-gen}, by evaluating the realism of the LogNormMix-Net generated content.